 Directors deemed independent are believed to satisfy the definitions of independence required by the rules and regulations of the SEC and the listing standards of Nasdaq.
-The board has determined that these directors and nominees meet the applicable criteria for independence as of January 28, 2022: Thomas J. Aaron, William F. Bahl, Nancy C. Benacci, Linda W. Clement-Holmes, Dirk J. Debbink, Kenneth C. Lichtendahl, Jill P. Meyer, David P. Osborn, Gretchen W. Schar, Douglas S. Skidmore and John F. Steele, Jr. A majority, 11 of our current 14 directors, are believed to meet the applicable criteria for independence under Nasdaq listing standards.
+The board has determined that these directors and nominees meet the applicable criteria for independence as of January 26, 2024: Thomas J. Aaron, Nancy C. Benacci, Linda W. Clement-Holmes, Dirk J. Debbink, Jill P. Meyer, David P. Osborn, Gretchen W. Schar, Douglas S. Skidmore, John F. Steele, Jr. and Cheng-sheng Peter Wu.
+A majority, 10 of our current 14 directors, are believed to meet the applicable criteria for independence under Nasdaq listing standards.

 Board Structure and Tenure - The board seeks to balance its independence, size and tenure.
 Generally, the board seeks to achieve a board comprised of 75% independent directors.
 The insurance business is complex, requiring new directors to develop a deep understanding of both our insurance operations and investment activities.
 Once this knowledge is acquired, the board expects that these directors will continue their board service for a significant period.
 As a consequence, the board expects the average tenure of its independent directors to be elevated.
-Following the 2022 Annual Shareholder Meeting, the board expects its then 13-member board to include 10 independent directors (76.9%), of which five will have tenure 10 years or less and five will have tenure of greater than 10 years.
+Following the 2024 Annual Shareholder Meeting, the board expects its 14-member board to include 10 independent directors (71.4%), of which six will have tenure of five years or less.
 Director Nomination Considerations and Process - The nominating committee considers many factors when determining the eligibility of candidates for nomination as director.
 The committee does not have a diversity policy; however, the committee's goal is to nominate candidates from a broad range of experiences and backgrounds who can contribute to the board's overall effectiveness in meeting its mission.
-The committee is charged with identifying nominees from a diverse pool of candidates with certain characteristics:
+As set forth in the company's Corporate Governance Guidelines, the committee is charged with identifying nominees from a diverse pool of candidates with certain characteristics:

-- Demonstrated character and integrity - An ability to work with others - Sufficient time to devote to the affairs of the company - Specific skills and experiences that enhance the board's diversity and acumen - Willingness to enter into a long-term association with the company, in keeping with the company's overall business strategy
+- Demonstrated character and integrity - An ability to work with others - · Sufficient time to devote to the affairs of the company - Specific skills and experiences that enhance the board's diversity and acumen - Willingness to enter into a long-term association with the company, in keeping with the company's overall business strategy

-The nominating committee also considers the needs of the board in accounting and finance, business judgment, management, industry knowledge, leadership and such other areas as the board deems appropriate.
+The nominating committee also considers the needs of the board in accounting and finance, business judgment, management, industry knowledge, technology, leadership and such other areas as the board deems appropriate.
 The committee further considers factors included in the Corporate Governance Guidelines that might preclude nomination or renomination, including service on other public company boards.
 When a director is considering service on another public company's board, that director notifies the chairman of the board and the chairman of the nominating committee.
 Each year, when considering a director for renomination for election to the board, the nominating committee considers a director's service on other public company boards, weighing the potential benefit to our company against any potential negative impact of such service.